 The cells in our bodies need oxygen to live.
 When we breathe in (inhale), oxygen goes into the lungs.
 Oxygen is carried by our blood to all parts of our body where it is used by the cells.
 When the oxygen is used, carbon dioxide is left over.
-This carbon dioxide is then carried by the blood back to the lungs and is breathed out (exhaled).
+This carbon dioxide is carried by the blood back to the lungs and is breathed out (exhaled).
 When your child has lung or heart problems, not enough oxygen may be reaching the cells.
 Without enough oxygen, growth and development can slow down.
 Increasing the oxygen level in the air your child breathes makes it easier to get enough oxygen to all parts of the body.

 Oxygen for home use is provided in tanks or by a concentrator (Picture 1).
 Small tanks are also available for use when your child travels away from home.
-The homecare company will tell you how to check the amount of oxygen you have available so you can call the company when you need more.
+The homecare company will tell you how to check the amount of oxygen you have in the tank so you can call the company when you need more.
 Check the oxygen supply every morning.
 Always call at least 24 hours before you expect to run out of oxygen.
 Most companies have 24-hour delivery, but it may cost you more after normal business hours to have it delivered.

 Follow the company's instructions for soaking the tubing in the solution they provide.
-They will tell you how often to change and clean the nasal (nose) cannula.
+They will tell you how often to change and clean the nasal cannula.

 - A nasal cannula is used to give your child oxygen at home.
 It is a small tube with prongs that goes under the nose and around the head (Picture 2).
 The two prongs on the tubing go into the nostrils.